Facts About the Octopus

 - If an octopus loses an arm (or leg), one can be regenerated to take his place.

-- There are three hearts to the pulp.
-And blood of the dark.
+- There are three hearts to the pulp and dark blood.

 - The octopus has a sharp beak called a radula, and a toothed tongue.